 I have taught Advanced Administrative Law, Legal System-Torts, Litigation 1 and 2, Issues in Evidence, and Administrative Law.

 I have written and published extensively on various topics in several areas.
 I co-authored the first six editions of Litigation: Evidence and Procedure (LexisNexis, Sydney).
 I wrote a reform report for the Australian Institute of Judicial Administration titled Managing Complex Criminal Trials: Reform of the Rules of Evidence and Procedure (1992), and wrote a review of the NSW Racial Vilification laws in 1992.
 I have also written and published extensively in the area of Administrative Law.
-My current text book in that area is co-authored with Matthew Groves, and is titled Judicial Review of Administrative Action (5th ed, Thomson Reuters, Sydney, 2013).
+My current text book in that area is co-authored with Matthew Groves and Greg Weeks, and is titled Judicial Review of Administrative Action and Government Liability (6th ed, Thomson Reuters, Sydney, 2017).
 I previously co-authored a book on Public Torts and Contracts (LBC, 1982, Sydney).

 I have also written numerous articles, reviews and conference papers.
 In recent times, these have tended to focus on issues arising from privatisation and outsourcing, the scope and substantive nature of judicial review, the implications for administrative law of some of the legislative and regulatory responses to the Global Financial Crisis, skeletal primary legislation and substantive subordinate legislation, and government's tort liability for deliberate maladministration.